-Smart phones have become the one of the dangerous-most thing that a human can possess.
-It is dangerous to such an extent that possessing a smart phone might bring you the end of your life.
+Smartphones have become one of the most dangerous things that a human can possess.
+It is dangerous to such an extent that possessing a smartphone might bring you the end of your life.

 Then, is it that we stop using it altogether?

 Today, we, humans, have reached that point in the showground of the futuristic scientific inventions that it is not just hard but impossible to imagine our lives without smart phones.
 These tiny little gadgets do innumerable things for us which are absolutely difficult to do without.
 But are they really a smart thing to have is the question.
 To answer it let us look into what a smartphone productively does for the human race apart from being a mobile calling device.